Posted on Jan 17, 2017

-For the 91th edition of the male fashion fair “Pitti Immagine Uomo” in Florence, i got the idea to use the Fujifilm Instax film to create a little photo project with some of the visitors.
+For the 91st edition of the male fashion fair “Pitti Immagine Uomo” in Florence, I got the idea to use the Fujifilm Instax film to create a little photo project with some of the visitors.

-The idea was to photograph the guests with the Instax camera, then to re-photograph them with the digital camera.
+The idea was to photograph the guests with the Lomo ‘Instant camera, then to re-photograph them with the digital camera.
 The Instax film was going to be a gift for the guest while the digital picture has been published on the official website of the Pitti Immagine Uomo organization.

-When I though at this project I didn’t know how it could be the reaction.
+When I thought of this project I didn’t know how it could be the reaction.
 I’ve to say honestly that it overpassed my best expectations!
 People really loved it!

-In a digital era where we are used about digital pictures seen on the screens, they loved the idea to have a printed image of themself to take back at home.
-And some of them were amazed about the develop process and to see the picture that slowly was going to appear in their hands!
+In a digital era where we are used to digital pictures seen on the screens, they loved the idea to have a printed image of themselves to take back at home.
+And some of them were amazed about the development process and to see the picture that slowly was going to appear in their hands!

 Was a great opportunity to chat with great guys coming all over the world for this amazing fair!